soma-smart/Fakelake/README.md

 # What is FakeLake ?
 FakeLake is a command line tool that generates fake data from a YAML schema.
 It can generate millions of rows in seconds, and is order of magnitude faster than popular Python generators (<a href="#benchmark">see benchmarks</a>).

-Fakelake is actively developed and maintained by [SOMA](https://www.linkedin.com/company/soma-smart/mycompany/) in Paris 🇲🇫🦊.
+FakeLake is actively developed and maintained by [SOMA](https://www.linkedin.com/company/soma-smart/mycompany/) in Paris 🇲🇫🦊.
 ```mermaid
 flowchart TD